keithledgerwood/WICLab-guide/009-Microsoft-365.md

 Okta Integration Network (OIN).
 To add this to your Okta org, follow these steps:

-1. Use a browser to open the administration UI of your Okta demo org
+1. Use a browser to open the administration UI of your Okta demo org and sign in as an administrator.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/009/image01.png "image_tooltip")

 2. Navigate to **Applications \> Applications**.

-3. Click **Browse App Catalog** to open the Okta Integration Network
+3. Click **Browse App Catalog** to open the Okta Integration Network browser.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/009/image02.png "image_tooltip")